livst89/TradeshiftTriangle/README.md

 Determine triangle type by side lengths.

 ### 1.1: Valid triangle?

-Does the three lengths allow for a triangle?
+Does the three lengths (input values) allow for a triangle?

+Possible pitfall: Input data types and valid values.
+Can be handled by restricting the input type and doing a values check before evaluating the triangle type.

-Requirements: Not 0 or less, and two shorter sides added together must be greater than the longest side.
+Input value requirements: Not 0 or less, and two shorter sides added together must be greater than the longest side.

+Converting input to floats in order to accommodate decimals.

+Getting the form inputs are currently done individually for each input field.
+An alternate way would be to get an array of them, possibly by using a JS getAllElements function call or a query selector.
+For a larger form this would be preferable.

 ### 1.2: Triangle types